s) Provisions, contingent liabilities and contingent assets

 Fixed price contracts:

 Fixed price arrangements with customers have defined delivery milestones with agreed scope of work and pricing for each milestone.
-Revenue from fixed-price contracts, where the performance obligations are satisfied over the time and when there is no uncertainty as to measurement or collectability of consideration, is recognised as per the 'percentage-of-completion' method.
+Revenue from fixed-price contracts, where the performance obligations are satisfied over time and when there is no uncertainty as to measurement or collectability of consideration, is recognised as per the 'percentage-of-completion' method.
 When there is uncertainty as to measurement or ultimate collectability, revenue recognition is postponed until such uncertainty is resolved.
 Percentage of completion is determined based on the project costs incurred to date as a percentage of total estimated project costs required to complete the project.
 The input method has been used to measure the progress towards completion as there is direct relationship between input and productivity.
+Estimates of total costs or efforts are continuously monitored over the term of the contracts and are recognized in the net profit prospectively in the period when these estimates change or when the estimates are revised.
+Provisions for estimated losses, if any, on incomplete contracts are recorded in the period in which such losses become probable based on the estimated efforts or costs to complete the contract.

-a) As per section 135 of the Act, a company meeting the applicability threshold, needs to spend atleast 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility ('CSR') activities.
-The Company's CSR ambit covers skill development, water, health, sports for disabled & education and environment and it is continuously investing in welfare initiatives and programmes to provide support to people in the communities where the Company has presence.
+a) As per section 135 of the Act, a company meeting the applicability threshold , needs to spend atleast 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility ('CSR') activities.
+The Company's CSR ambit covers skill development, health, sports for disabled, education and environment and it is continuously investing in welfare initiatives and programmes to provide support to people in the communities where the Company has presence.
 A CSR committee has been formed by the Company as per the Act.

-b) Amount required to be spent by the Company on CSR related activities during the year is H 230 million (previous year: H 199 million).
+b) Amount required to be spent by the Company on CSR related activities during the year is 1295 Million (Previous year - 1275 Million).

 The key objective of the Company's capital management is to maximise shareholder value, safeguard business continuity and support the growth of the company.
 The Company determines the capital requirement based on annual operating plans and long term and other strategic investment plans.
 The funding requirements are met through operating cash flows generated, and equity.
 The Company is not subject to any externally imposed capital requirements.